mcloughlan/personal-site/README.md

 # Website

-Would be cool to take inspo from MSCHF
+Would be cool to take inspo from MSCHF.

+Maybe use static site gen like https://www.11ty.dev/ or Hugo